-LibreOffice is a free and powerful office suite, and a successor to OpenOffice.org LibreOffice is Free and Open Source Software.
+LibreOffice is a free and powerful office suite, and a successor to LibreOffice is Free and Open Source Software.
 Development is open to new talent and new ideas, and our software is tested and used daily by a large and devoted user community.